hsaturn/klive/README.md

 # klive
-Attempt to create a modern a powerful ZX Spectrum IDE
+Attempt to create a modern and powerful for the old and excellent ZX Spectrum IDE

 ![Alt text](doc/ide-state.png?raw=true "Ide Status")